Minor in Fashion Marketing

 Why Minor in Fashion Marketing?

-The minor in fashion marketing at LAU addresses the growing demand for specialized marketing skills within the dynamic global and regional fashion industry.
-This minor equips students from multiple disciplines—including business, fashion design, media, and communication—with the strategic, creative, and analytical tools necessary to build and effectively promote fashion brands.
+The Minor in Fashion Marketing at Lebanese American University (LAU) addresses the growing demand for specialized marketing skills within the dynamic global and regional fashion industry.
+This minor equips students from multiple disciplines—including business, fashion design, media, and communication—with the strategic, creative, and analytical tools needed to build and promote fashion brands effectively.
 It caters to those seeking to commercialize creative talents or pursue careers and entrepreneurial ventures in fashion marketing and luxury brand management.

-The program provides a comprehensive introduction to marketing fundamentals, with a focus on the fashion industry, covering brand positioning, consumer behavior, digital campaigns, retail strategy and the cultural impact of fashion.
-Students learn how to create integrated marketing strategies that incorporate storytelling, visual aesthetics, and digital interaction, as well as address ethical, environmental, and social issues, including sustainability and diversity.
+The program offers a robust foundation in marketing principles tailored specifically to fashion, emphasizing brand positioning, consumer behavior, digital campaigns, retail strategy, and the cultural influence of fashion.
+Students are instructed in designing integrated marketing campaigns that incorporate storytelling, visual aesthetics, and digital engagement, while also considering ethical, environmental, and social dimensions such as sustainability and diversity.
 Through experiential learning and team projects, students acquire practical skills necessary to address real-world challenges and trends in fashion marketing.

 Minor Course Requirements